AkshatBhatnagar29/Sampling_Assignment-102303158/README.md

 # Sampling_Assignment-102303158
 Sampling Assignment – Credit Card Fraud Detection

-## Objective
-The goal of this assignment is to learn about the importance of **sampling techniques** when working with **imbalanced datasets** and to explore how different sampling methods impact the performance and accuracy of various machine learning models.
+The goal of this assignment is to examine how different sampling methods affect the performance of various machine learning models when working with an imbalanced dataset.

----

-## Problem Statement
-The credit card dataset provided is heavily imbalanced, which can greatly affect how well a model performs in real situations.
+The credit card dataset provided is highly imbalanced, which can lead to poor model performance.
-The task is to balance the dataset using different sampling methods, train several machine learning models on those balanced datasets, and examine how sampling affects model accuracy.

----
+The task involves applying different sampling techniques, training multiple machine learning models, and comparing their accuracy to find out which sampling strategy works best for each model.

-## Dataset
+Dataset Source:
-The dataset is available from this GitHub link:

 https://github.com/AnjulaMehto/Sampling_Assignment/blob/main/Creditcard_data.csv

-- The target column is **Class**
+- Target Column: **Class**
 - `0` → Normal transaction
 - `1` → Fraudulent transaction

----

-## Sampling Techniques Used
+Sampling Techniques Used

-Five sampling techniques were applied:
+Five classical sampling techniques were implemented:

 1.
-**Random Over Sampling**
+**Simple Random Sampling** – Random selection where every data point has an equal chance of being selected.
 2.
-**Random Under Sampling**
+**Bootstrap Sampling** – Sampling with replacement.
 3.
-**SMOTE (Synthetic Minority Over-sampling Technique)** 4.
-**SMOTEENN (SMOTE + Edited Nearest Neighbors)**
+**Cluster Sampling** – Sampling entire groups (clusters) of data.
+4.
+**Stratified Sampling** – Preserves the class distribution during sampling.
 5.
-**No Sampling (Original Dataset)**

----
+**Systematic Sampling** – Selecting samples at regular intervals.

-## Machine Learning Models Used
+Machine Learning Models Used

 Five machine learning models were trained on each sampled dataset:

 - **M1** – Logistic Regression